All Episodes

 I've got a lot of email on that too.

-Rush, you know that tonight on the media, Limbaugh calls nonprofits blood suckers.
+Rush, you know that tonight on the media, Limbaugh calls nonprofits bloodsuckers.

-He's talking to graduates, he's basically telling them, forget themselves.
+He's basically telling them, forget themselves.

 Do not invest in your self-interest.